 Turns out, NOTHING!
-I literally tossed 99% of the ingredients – which are 100% fridge and pantry staples, so I didn’t have to buy a thing – into my crock pot, turned it on low, then 4 hours later, poof!
-It was slow cooked to perfection.
-If you’ve got a crock pot, cutting board, knife, and one working finger, then you can make Crock Pot Chicken and Rice Soup. t’s as easy as it is 3-bowl worthy!
+I literally tossed 99% of the ingredients, which I already had on hand, into my crock pot, turned it on low, then 4 hours later – poof!
+The soup was slow cooked to perfection.
+If you’ve got a crock pot, cutting board, knife, and one working finger, then you can make Crock Pot Chicken and Wild Rice Soup.
+It’s as easy as it is 3-bowl worthy.

 All you need to do is add 1lb chicken breasts (cut in half if they’re large,) 3/4 cup brown rice-wild rice blend, 2 minced carrots, 2 minced ribs celery, 1/2 small minced onion, 2 Tablespoons butter or Earth Balance Vegan Butter (for a little bit of richness because there is so little fat in here,) 2 cloves minced garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
 Add 6 cups gluten-free chicken broth then cover and cook on low for 4 hours.

 Here’s the brown rice-wild rice blend I used and recommend for the perfect cooking timing which I’ll mention in a second.
 Should be able to find it right in the regular grocery store.